 Jason Tanamor is a Filipino-American writer and author.

-Named as one of the "5 Best Modern Filipino Writers" by Pinas Global Newspaper, Tanamor enjoys writing in different genres.
-He is the critically acclaimed author of the novels "Anonymous," "Drama Dolls," "Vampires of Portlandia," and "Love, Dance & Egg Rolls."
+Named as one of the "5 Best Modern Filipino Writers" by Pinas Global Newspaper, Tanamor is the acclaimed author of the novels, "Vampires of Portlandia," and "Love, Dance & Egg Rolls."
+"Vampires of Portlandia" was optioned for screen and is currently in development.
+His new novel titled, "The Legend of Sensei Tsinela," will be released Spring 2025.

 His writings have appeared in more than 250 publications.
 He's interviewed Smashing Pumpkins, Red Hot Chili Peppers, Guns n' Roses, Pete Rose, and Dane Cook, and has covered U.S. President Barack Obama.